Cell phone murders: Trials

 On September 26, 1996, shortly after the murders, the trio were arrested outside the house by the police.
 The trio – Nicholas Acklin, Corey Johnson and Joey Wilson – were all charged with capital murder, an offence that carries the death penalty under Alabama state law.

-On August 25, 1998, a Madison County jury found Wilson of all four counts of capital murder.
+On August 25, 1998, a Madison County jury found Wilson guilty of all four counts of capital murder.
 On August 26, 1998, the jury unanimously recommended the death penalty for Wilson on all four counts of capital murder, and Wilson was formally sentenced to death on September 17, 1998.

 On October 23, 1998, Acklin was similarly found guilty of all four capital murder counts before a separate jury, which recommended the death penalty for Acklin on October 31, 1998.
 On November 6, 1998, Acklin was formally sentenced to death by the trial judge.

-On November 1, 1998, Johnson, the last man to stand trial, accepted a plea agreement, and was sentenced to 15 years in prison for lesser charges of felony murder, thus sparing him the possibility of a death sentence for the Cell Phone murders.
+On November 1, 1998, Johnson, the last man to stand trial, accepted a plea agreement, and was sentenced to 15 years in prison for lesser charges of felony murder, thus sparing him the possibility of a death sentence for the cell phone murders.

 Appeal process

 Wilson's appeals

 On November 19, 1999, Joey Wilson's direct appeal was rejected by the Alabama Court of Criminal Appeals.

 On June 23, 2000, Wilson's appeal was turned down by the Alabama Supreme Court.

 On April 29, 2005, the Alabama Court of Criminal Appeals sent Wilson's case back to the lower courts to re-hear his post-conviction petition against the death sentence.

 In September 2013, Wilson petitioned for a new trial.

 On June 28, 2024, Wilson's appeal for post-conviction relief was denied by the Alabama Court of Criminal Appeals.

 On August 22, 2025, the Alabama Court of Criminal Appeals dismissed Wilson's appeal.

+On April 17, 2026, The Alabama Supreme Court denied Wilson's appeal.